 What’s more fun than adding some live coral to your new aquarium?
 Watching them thrive and grow in an ecosystem you’ve provided for them.
 Even though you have your option of purchasing a combination of corals like LPS packs or frag packs, it’s still important to understand the types of coral you are about to buy.

-There are many different species of coral but most of them are grouped into two different categories – Hard Coral (Large Polyp Stony or LPS, Small Polyp Stony or SPS) and Soft Coral.
+There are many different coral species but most of them are grouped into two different categories – Hard Coral (Large Polyp Stony or LPS, Small Polyp Stony or SPS) and Soft Coral.
 These saltwater corals have their own distinct characteristics, and each requires their own respective care.

 Large Polyp Stony Coral (LPS) vs Small Polyp Stony Coral (SPS)

 Although there are two classifications of hard coral, the only real difference is the size of the polyp.
 Coral colonies are formed by these polyps and each one is its own living organism.
 The polyp feeds by extending its tentacles from its mouth to catch zooplankton and other food particles created by algae.
 It also catches dissolved calcium and solidifies it to create its hard-skeletal (calcium carbonate) structure.

 Hard coral is the building block of the coral reefs.
 While some reefs are massive in size, only a thin layer on the surface is composed of live coral.
 The rest is composed of the calcium carbonate skeleton formed over decades of feeding.